Adityadln/Adityadln/README.md

 I am from Chennai , India and i m working on MERN and Next-js .
 I spend most of my time trying to learn new concepts and implement them myself .
 I look forward understand web-dev a layer deeper one day at a time :)

-* 🌍  I'm based in Trichy , TamilNadu
+* 🌍  I'm based in Trichy , TamilNadu.
-* ✉️  You can contact me at [aditya.dln10@gmail.com](mailto:aditya.dln10@gmail.com)
+* ✉️  You can contact me at [aditya.dln10@gmail.com](mailto:aditya.dln10@gmail.com).
-* 🧠  I'm learning Next-js with Typescript
+* 🧠  I'm currently learning Next-js with Typescript.

 ### Skills